BirdseyeRobotics/birdseyerobotics_ament_copyright/README.md

-# picknik_ament_copyright
+# birdseyerobotics_ament_copyright

-Adds entrypoints for the `ament_copyright` utility to allow checking PickNik's headers for copyright info and proprietary licenses.
+Adds entrypoints for the `ament_copyright` utility to allow checking Birds Eye Robotics's headers for copyright info and proprietary licenses.

 ## How to Use